 Advanced Protections—As the name indicates, advanced protections are used for applications that have higher security requirements.
 Relaxation rules are configured to allow access to only specific data and block the rest.
 This positive security model mitigates unknown attacks, which might not be detected by basic security checks.
 In addition to all the basic protections, an advanced profile keeps track of a user session by controlling the browsing, checking for cookies, specifying input requirements for various form fields, and protecting against tampering of forms or cross-site request forgery attacks.
 Learning, which observes the traffic and deploys the appropriate relaxations, is enabled by default for many security checks.
 Although easy to use, advanced protections require due consideration, because they offer tighter security but also require more processing and do not allow use of caching, which can affect performance.

-—Import functionality is useful when application firewall profiles need to use external files, that is, files hosted on an external or internal web server, or that have to be copied from a local machine.
+Import—Import functionality is useful when Web App Firewall profiles need to use external files, that is, files hosted on an external or internal web server, or that have to be copied from a local machine.
 Importing a file and storing it on the appliance is very useful, especially in situations where you have to control access to external websites, or where compilation takes a long time, large files have to be synced across HA deployments, or you can reuse a file by copying it across multiple devices.
 For example:

 Signatures—Signatures are very powerful, because they use pattern matching to detect malicious attacks and can be configured to check both the request and the response of a transaction.
 They are a preferred option when a customizable security solution is needed.
 Multiple choices (for example, block, log, learn, and transform) are available for the action to take when a signature match is detected.
-The application firewall has a built-in default signature object consisting of more than 1,300 signature rules, with an option to get the latest rules by using the auto-update feature.
+The Web App Firewall has a built-in default signature object consisting of more than 1,300 signature rules, with an option to get the latest rules by using the auto-update feature.
 Rules created by other scan tools can also be imported.
-The signature object can be customized by adding new rules, which can work in conjunction with the other security checks specified in the application firewall profile.
+The signature object can be customized by adding new rules, which can work in conjunction with the other security checks specified in the Web App Firewall profile.
 A signature rule can have multiple patterns and can flag a violation only when all the patterns are matched, thereby avoiding false positives.
 Careful selection of a literal fastmatch pattern for a rule can significantly optimize processing time.